-I had a very moooving experience at TMK Creamery in Canby recently.
+I had a very moooving experience at TMK Creamery in Canby.
 Let me explain.

-I'm a cheese lover, I eat probably far more than my share.
-When I learned that a local dairy had recently expanded their operation to create some amazing cheddars and are showcasing that operation to the public, I was all in.
+I'm a cheese lover; I eat probably far more than my fair share.
+When I learned that a local dairy had expanded their operation to create some amazing cheddars and are showcasing that operation to the public, I was all in.
 I knew I had to see this.
 So, we headed over to meet the family that makes these wonderful creations.

-Once the cows are milked, it goes into the creamery where they pasteurize it and do all the other magic that transforms that milk into cheese.
-It's fascinating to see the process, and soon you can too.
-They're in the process of opening their on-site store.
-Once that happens near the start of the new year, they'll also offer tours and cheese making classes to let you get a firsthand look at how it all works.
+Once the cows are milked, that milk goes into the creamery where it's pasteurized and transformed into magical cheese.
+It's fascinating to see the process, and you can at their on-site store and tasting room.
+While there, you can even take a tour if you book one ahead of time.
 The family is very keen on transparency and letting people know exactly what is in the food they eat.
 What better way to do that than watch it being made from start to finish?